Skip to main content

 EV Incentives for Businesses

-EVs exempt from purchase tax and import duties.
-VAT exemption on the first 300,000 NOK of purchase price.
-Reduced company car tax.
+EVs are exempt from purchase tax and import duties.
+VAT exemption applies to the first 500,000 NOK of the purchase price.
+Reduced company car tax for EVs.
 Free or reduced-rate municipal parking and toll roads in many areas.
+Note: some tax benefits have been gradually reduced in recent years, especially for higher-priced vehicles.
+Check current rules before purchasing.

 Tax incentives change frequently.
 Verify current rates with your local tax authority.